 The goal of the Burke’s Lower School Library curriculum is to prepare students to thrive as learners, now and in the years ahead.
 The program helps students to grow into competent, curious, creative, and confident researchers; open-minded and critical thinkers; productive, empathetic, and ethical members of the learning community; and enthusiastic readers.

-Lower School Library experiences are integrated with classroom and specialist studies.
-Those experiences are designed to be developmentally appropriate, supportive of school-wide initiatives, inquiry-based, choice-driven as possible, and meaningful to students.
+Lower School Library experiences are often integrated with classroom and specialist studies.
+Those experiences are designed to be developmentally appropriate, supportive of program, inquiry-based, as choice-driven as possible, and meaningful to students.
 Experiences are structured to allow students to do the following:

-- Enjoy curriculum-related books that are shared in library
+- Enjoy curriculum-related books that are shared in Library or read independently

-- Enjoy relaxed independent reading, sometimes from a variety of assigned categories
+- Enjoy relaxed independent reading in a variety of categories

-- Develop knowledge, skills, and understandings related to information literacy and literature appreciation
+- Discuss issues related to information literacy and literature appreciation

-- Use a variety of resources—print sources, electronic sources, observation, data collection, human resources, and so on
+- Gather information in a variety of ways (print sources, electronic sources, observation, data collection, human resources, etc.)

 - Use a variety of research skills and strategies